-This gleaming blue-and-gold train makes the 3.5-hour trip between Cusco and Machu Picchu every day but Sunday.
+This gleaming blue-and-gold train makes the 3.5-hour trip between Cusco and Machu Picchu every day except Sunday.
 It leaves from Poroy Station, about 20 minutes outside Cusco, rather than downtown Cusco.

-Latest News: The Belmond Andean Explorer, S. America’s first luxury sleeper train, is the perfect companion to Belmond Hiram Bingham.
-Click here for for more info.
+Latest News: The new Belmond Andean Explorer, S. America’s first luxury sleeper train, began service the spring of 2017.
+It is the perfect companion to Belmond Hiram Bingham.

 The train has two 42-seat dining cars serving excellent Peruvian specialties for brunch on the journey to Machu Picchu, and for dinner on the evening return to Cusco.
 There are tables for four and two persons.
 The overall ambiance is gorgeous, with large windows, beautiful china, silver and linens.
-Onboard meals include Peruvian wine.
-Local wines and liquors are included.
+Onboard meals include Peruvian wine and liquors.
 Imported wines and spirits are additional.

-This trip can be made in one day; however, IRT travelers highly recommend overnighting at Belmond Sanctuary Lodge (or other Virtuoso properties in the area) for at least one night before heading back to Cusco.
+The round trip from Cusco to Machu Picchu and back can be made in one day; however, IRT travelers highly recommend overnighting at Belmond Sanctuary Lodge (or other Virtuoso properties in the area) for at least one night before heading back to Cusco.
 That way, you have Machu Picchu almost to yourself in the late afternoon, and you can be among the first the next morning to get ready for the sunrise—a mystical event.